The Enthusiast's PC

 We think a 23" to 24" monitor should be the absolute minimum for the average enthusiast system and if feasible, we recommend buying at least two.
 Although TN-based displays start at less than $200, we strongly encourage you to splurge on an IPS panel for the added color depth and overall higher quality image, and if you're a graphics professional, this is a must.

-Both HP and Dell offer great products in this category (ZR2440w and U2410) if you want something from a mainstream vendor, while some of those Korean IPS displays are finally cropping up at US stores such as Monoprice, which regularly offers a 27" 2560x1440 monitor for around $400 -- not a whole lot more than you'd pay for a 1080p display of the same size.
+Both HP and Dell offer great products in this category (ZR2440w and U2410) if you want something from a mainstream vendor, while some of those Korean IPS displays are finally cropping up at US stores such as Monoprice, which regularly offers a 27" 2560x1440 monitor for around $300 -- not a whole lot more than you'd pay for a 1080p display of the same size.

 Generally, situations like that are too good to be true, but many enthusiasts have taken the gamble with no regrets, including TechSpot member and contributor dividebyzero, who has purchased eight of them this year.
 The displays vary in features, especially in connectivity, so you'll have to see what fits your needs best, but it seems you can't really go wrong no matter which you buy.
-Read this lengthy thread at Overclock.net along with this review by The Tech Report.

-Speakers are a tricky component to shop for because a higher price and wattage don't necessarily equal better accuracy.
+Speakers are a tricky component to shop for because a higher price and wattage don't necessarily equal better reproduction.
 As long as you don't expect studio-quality reproduction and you're not trying to rattle any walls, the $40 CA-3602 should be fine (also recommended for the Entry-Level Rig).

 If your budget allows it, Logitech's Z623 200W 2.1 speakers should exceed your expectations in movies and games, especially when you consider the countless positive reviews received by their predecessor (the Z-2300).
-More of a headphone person?
-The Sony MDR-V6 and MDR-V7506 have stood the test of time and are a personal favorite.

 Mouse & Keyboard